Campus then and now

 In 1988, the University established the world's first College of Polymer Science and Polymer Engineering - now the largest academic program of its kind in the world.

-Under the direction of its 15th president, Dr. Luis M. Proenza, The University of Akron has undergone a transformation with its New Landscape for Learning.
-Begun in 2000, the campus enhancement program has resulted in 22 new buildings, 18 major additions, acquisitions and renovations, and 34 acres of new green space added to the 218-acre campus.
-The new facilities include classroom buildings, an Honors Complex, Student Union, Student Recreation and Wellness Center, and Athletics Field House.
+Under the direction of its 15th president, Dr. Luis M. Proenza, completed a third cycle of expansion with the New Landscape for Learning initiative.
+Begun in 2000, the initiative resulted in 22 new buildings, 18 major additions, acquisitions and renovations, and 34 acres of additional green space.
+New buildings included the Buchtel College of Arts and Sciences building, the Honors Complex, Student Union, the Student Recreation and Wellness Center and the Stile Athletics Field House.